apollo

 How Eltrompact 50 Tablet 14's Works

-Eltrompact 50 Tablet 14's contains Eltrombopag, which belongs to the class of 'thrombopoietin receptor agonists.
+Eltrompact 50 Tablet 14's contains 'Eltrombopag', which belongs to the class of 'thrombopoietin receptor agonists'.
 Thrombopoietin is a glycoprotein hormone that stimulates the formation of megakaryocytes (large bone marrow cells) and further regulates platelet production.
 Eltrompact 50 Tablet 14's works by increasing these large bone marrow cells responsible for the production of platelets.
-Thus, Eltrompact 50 Tablet 14's helps increase these bone marrow cells, stimulating the number of platelets and further lowering the risk of bleeding.
+Thus, Eltrompact 50 Tablet 14's helps increase these bone marrow cells, thereby stimulating the number of platelets, which further lowers the risk of bleeding.

 Side effects of Eltrompact 50 Tablet